 Defining our priorities

-In this section we explain how we report, the concept of materiality, UN Sustainable Development Goals, UN Global Compact, the Global Recycling Initiative, and finally the Paris Climate Change Agreement.
+In this section we explain how we report, the concept of materiality, UN Sustainable Development Goals, UN Global Compact and finally the Paris Climate Change Agreement.

 As well as this website, we report our non-financial performance in our Annual Report and Accounts and through other reporting initiatives, such as: